Laboratory 3. REST servers and information representation. JSON and CBOR

 httpd_register_uri_handler(server, &light_brightness_post_uri);

-Note that the body of the function light_brightness_post_handler.
-The reception of the object sent by the client is performed based on multiple invocations to httpd_req_recv:
+of the object sent by the client is performed based on multiple invocations

 /* Simple handler for light brightness control */